zubeyirtercan/voicefoundry-demo/readme.md

 ## Setup

 The CloudFormation template has been designed in a way that you do not need to compile anything on your local machine unless you explicitly want to do so.
-Therefore, two setup options has been included.
+If you prefer, you can manually compile the Lambda functions locally and upload to your AWS environment by using ready to use commands.

-### Prerequisites
+### Steps
-- AWS Account
+1. Create an AWS account (if you do not one have already)
-- An Amazon Connect instance
+2. Create an Amazon Connect instance (if you do not have one already)
-- Preferably a phone number attached to the Connect Instance to test the flow (optional)

-If you meet the prerequisites above, you can launch the stack.
-Please use the region on which your Amazon Connect instance resides.
+3. Launch the stack into the region in which you create (or have created) your Amazon Connect instance.
 All the resources will be created automatically.
+4. Update the ContactFlow that is created by the template as described below.
+5. Do some testing
+6. Delete the stack if you prefer

 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=VoiceFoundryDemo&templateURL=https://voicefoundry-artifacts.s3.amazonaws.com/CloudFormation/VoiceFoundryDemoTemplate.yaml)